xebia-functional/spark-workshop/labs/shell.md

 		cd sampleapp && ../sbt/bin/sbt package

-* Submits the dist package to the master spark node, defining 4 nodes and specifying the main class name of your app.
+* Submits the dist package to the master spark node, requesting 4 CPU cores along all the available executors and specifying the main class name of your app.

 		$SPARK_HOME/bin/spark-submit \
 		--master spark://127.0.0.1:7077 \